leotrs/erdos/content/challenges/measures/triangles.md

 1. In an undirected network, a triad of nodes can only have one, two or three edges among them.
 What patterns can a triad form in a directed network?
-Discuss the meaning of these patterns in:
-     + a directed social network (like Twitter),
+Discuss the meaning of these patterns in a directed social network (like Twitter), and the WWW.
-     + the WWW.

 2. How many patterns can four nodes form in a directed or undirected network?
 Would counting the occurrence of these patterns also be useful as a measure for network transitivity?